Thesis

 Often, when expense management software is divorced from transactions themselves, users find themselves with a pile of receipts each month that need to be input into the software manually.
 To prevent this, Ramp focused on building more robust optical character recognition (OCR) to automatically ingest even the hardest-to-read receipts to achieve over 90% accuracy.

-A feature launched in Q1 2024 and in beta as of May 2024 is that using Ramp Intelligence, Ramp will automatically suggest a few memos via SMS that users can select from under specific conditions.
+A feature launched in Q1 2024 and in beta as of May 2025 is that, using Ramp Intelligence, Ramp will automatically suggest a few memos via SMS that users can select from under specific conditions.

 Source: Ramp